katjad/javascript101-handbook/the_learning_process.md

 Find out the best process for you to learn.

-We recommend learning, understanding and practice.
+We recommend reading, understanding and practice.

 The best way to get good at coding is to make your own passion project and get stuck in!